Jean de l'Ours: Ancient Greece

 Paul Delarue also listed as ancient parallels to the bear-born hero a myth about Polyphonte and her twin sons Agrius and Oreius, born of a male bear, and a version where Arcesius, grandfather to Odysseus, was sired by human Cephalus and a she-bear.

 Torec

 Professor Joseph Szövérffy drew attention to another possible parallel to the tale type: in an episode of the medieval (13th century) romance Torec, chevalier Melions descends to a cave to rescue his beloved and two other maidens, captured by a dwarf.
 After he sends them through a rope to his two companions, they betray him and leave him stranded in the cave.
-With the help of animals (a horse, two dogs and two hawks), he returns to the surface.Besamusca, Bart.
-"The damsel of Montesclare in the Middle Dutch Lancelot Compilation".
-In: Claassens, G.H.M., en D.F.
-Johnson (red.).
-King Arthur in the medieval Low Countries.
-Leuven, 2000. pp. 94-96.
+With the help of animals (a horse, two dogs and two hawks), he returns to the surface.

 Er Töštük

 Turkish folklorist Pertev Naili Boratav noted that Kyrgyz epic Er Töštük contains several similarities to types 301A and 301B: after an encounter with the dangerous witch Želmoğuz, Er Töštük falls into the Underworld.
 Down there, he disguises himself with a scurvy appearance and marries a local princess.
 His father-in-law sends Er Töštük and his brothers-in-law on some errands, including finding the magical colts of the Spotted Mare that were stolen.
 On this quest, Er Töštük rescues the children of the Giant Eagle from the Dragon.
 Some time later, he has to return to the surface, and the Giant Eagle, in gratitude for his previous good deed, takes him and his wife back to his realm.